masonelmore/esi/docs/ContactsApi.md

 > []GetCorporationsCorporationIdContactsLabels200Ok GetCorporationsCorporationIdContactsLabels(ctx, corporationId, optional)
 Get corporation contact labels

-Return custom labels for a corporation's contacts  --- Alternate route: `/dev/corporations/{corporation_id}/contacts/labels/`  Alternate route: `/legacy/corporations/{corporation_id}/contacts/labels/`  Alternate route: `/v1/corporations/{corporation_id}/contacts/labels/`  --- This route is cached for up to 300 seconds
+Return custom labels for a corporation's contacts  ---  This route is cached for up to 300 seconds

 ### Required Parameters